coffeecoding/coffeecoding.github.io/readme.md

 ## Status

-❌ Currently not working in Firefox
+❌ Currently may not be working properly in Firefox